-The SAML Service Provider Callback URL and SAML Service Provider Metadata URL fields are pre-populated and are non-editable.

-3. Set the SAML Service Provider Entity ID to be the same as the Tower Base URL.
-The Tower Base URL can be found in the System tab of the Configure Tower screen, which you can access through the menu.
-Through the API, it can be viewed in the /api/v2/settings/system, under the TOWER_BASE_URL variable.
+- 3. The SAML Assertion Consume Service (ACS) URL and SAML Service Provider Metadata URL fields are pre-populated and are non-editable.
+Contact the Identity Provider administrator and provide the information contained in these fields. - 4.
+Set the SAML Service Provider Entity ID to be the same as the Tower Base URL.
+The Tower Base URL can be found in the System tab of the Configure Tower screen, which you can access through the Seticon.
+Through the API, it can be viewed in the /api/v2/settings/system, under the TOWER\BASE\URL variable.
 The Entity ID can be set to any one of the individual Tower Cluster Nodes, but it is good practice to set it to the URL of the Service Provider.
+Ensure that the Base URL matches the FQDN of the load balancer (if used).